ljtamang/test/board/test.md

 RAG will likely struggle with:
 1. Counting total records across the entire dataset
-2. Performing min/max/average calculations
+2. Performing calculations that require complete data retrieval
 3. Comparing numerical values across different groupings
 4. Analyzing correlations between variables
 5. Identifying time-based trends

+**Deceptive Accuracy Issues:**
+A particularly concerning issue is that RAG might give seemingly correct answers to quantitative questions by coincidence.
+For example:
+- Min/max values might appear correct if common values (like 1 and 5 on a 5-point scale) happen to be included in the retrieved documents
+- Simple counts might seem plausible even when drastically undercounted
+- These deceptive "hits" create false confidence in the system's mathematical capabilities

+The key limitation isn't that RAG can't perform mathematical operations - it can.
+The issue is that RAG systems:
+- Retrieve only a subset of documents rather than the complete matching set
+- Have no mechanism to verify data completeness before calculation
+- Cannot guarantee consistent results for identical quantitative queries

-This capability assessment will help your technical leadership understand where RAG excels (information retrieval and understanding) and where it has limitations (mathematical computations and data aggregation) when working with structured VA survey data.
+This capability assessment will help your technical leadership understand where RAG excels (information retrieval and understanding) and where it has limitations (comprehensive data operations) when working with structured VA survey data.

 For best results, consider a hybrid approach where:
 - RAG handles qualitative analysis, sentiment understanding, and specific information retrieval